stephenleo/sagemaker-deployment/README.md

     <img src="images/8.png" width="750">

 1. After some loading, your brand new jupyter lab interface running on Sagemaker studio servers will open up.
 If the loading gets stuck on a white screen, try refreshing the page.
     - You can clone any github repository.
-For example, leo’s sagemaker course repository: https://github.com/stephenleo/sagemaker-deployment.git
+For example, you can clone this course repository: https://github.com/stephenleo/sagemaker-deployment.git
     - Follow the lessons in the `notebooks/` directory.

     <img src="images/9.png" width="1000">